saumyashahi/GSoC/Ideas-2025.md

 At Sugar Labs, [we've created some initial designs](https://drive.google.com/file/d/15G0vtr-1JyzCorwmgjvXE-37vwZMLgJD/view?usp=sharing) for a couple approaches to introducing Git version control to young learners.
 This proposal focuses on introducing Git version control through our existing web-based programs, namely Turtle Blocks and Music Blocks.
 Both these programs have a feature to publish projects to a server called the "Planet".
 Currently the Planet just stores projects that users have made, without any sort of version control features like *fork*, *history*, or *checkout*.

-This project requires a contributor to work closely with Sugar Labs mentors to implement a system of Git version control features, runing on a backend server, that are exposed to the user.
+This project requires a contributor to work closely with Sugar Labs mentors to implement a system of Git version control features, runinig on a backend server, that are exposed to the user.

 **Project Length**<br>